-This means you have to work harder than ever to meet – and wherever possible exceed – customer expectations.
+This means retailers, brands and service providers are havingt to work harder than ever to meet – and wherever possible exceed – customer expectations.
 Digital marketing can help you meet this challenge.
 It boosts customer acquisition and loyalty; raises word of mouth and expands the relationship between shopper and seller.

 When we say “digital marketing” – what are we talking about?